holycrap872/ucls-ml-ai/Administration/ml_course_overview.md

 #### Objectives:

-- Develop debugging techniques to quickly identify issues.
+- Learn how to use terminal to enable complex interactions with computer
-- Utilize git to save work and collaborate with classmates.
+- Utilize git to save work and collaborate with classmates
-- Learn the importance of unit testing for documentation and speed of development.
+- Develop debugging techniques to identify complex issues
-- Appreciate the utility of using types to reduce errors.
+- Learn the importance of unit testing for documentation and speed of development

 #### Essential Questions: